Oropouche Virus – PCR and Serology

 Background

-This page provides serology and molecular testing information for Oropouche virus (OROV) at Public Health Ontario (PHO).
+This page provides information regarding the molecular and serologic testing available for Oropouche virus (OROV) at Public Health Ontario (PHO).

 Updates